DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |AccessibilitySettings| replace:: Go to the Accessibility Settings screen.
 .. |AddShortcut| replace:: Add a shortcut to `the home screen`_.
-.. |AirplaneModeOff| replace:: Turn Airplane Mode off.
+.. |AirplaneModeOff| replace:: Turn off Android's airplane mode.
-.. |AirplaneModeOn| replace:: Turn Airplane Mode on.
+.. |AirplaneModeOn| replace:: Turn on Android's airplane mode.
 .. |AndroidSettings| replace:: Go to the Android Settings screen.
 .. |Assist| replace:: Go to the current Google Assist app.
 .. |BackKey| replace:: The Android Back key.